reach4help/reach4help/api/CONTRIBUTING.md

 docker-compose up
 ```

+3 - Create a `.env` file in the project root using the `example.env`.

-3 - Run the `api` project in development mode.
+4 - Run the `api` project in development mode.

 ```
 yarn run start:dev
 ```

-4 - Run database migrations
+5 - Run database migrations

 ```
 yarn typeorm migration:run
 ```

-5 - The api swagger-ui is now available under [localhost:3001](http://localhost:3001)
+6 - The api swagger-ui is now available under [localhost:3001](http://localhost:3001)

 # How to report a bug